Overview

 Run XIRR across all your mutual funds combined to get a single blended return.
 Pool all transactions from all funds into one list, then add a single row for the total current portfolio value at today's date.
 This blended XIRR lets you judge your overall investment decisions rather than fund-by-fund performance.

-Compare this to a Lumpsum Calculator scenario: if you had invested the same total amount as a lump sum on day one at the Nifty 50's average CAGR, would you have done better or worse than your SIP XIRR?
-This comparison reveals whether your SIP timing actually helped.
+Compare this to a Lumpsum Calculator scenario: had you invested the same total amount as a lump sum on day one at the Nifty 50's average CAGR, would that have beaten or trailed your SIP XIRR?
+This comparison shows whether your SIP timing actually paid off.

 Common Mistakes to Avoid

 Using absolute return instead of XIRR for SIPs.
-Absolute return (total gain ÷ total invested) ignores time and is meaningless for SIPs.
-A 20% absolute gain over 3 years is ~6.3% XIRR; the same 20% gain over 1 year is 20% XIRR — completely different outcomes.
+Absolute return (total gain ÷ total invested) ignores time and doesn't mean much for SIPs.
+A 20% absolute gain over 3 years works out to roughly 6.3% XIRR; the same 20% gain over 1 year is a 20% XIRR, an entirely different outcome.

 Forgetting to include reinvested dividends.
-If you chose the dividend reinvestment plan (IDCW Reinvestment), each reinvested dividend is both a positive cash flow (dividend received) and a negative cash flow (reinvested).
-Many investors simply omit these, understating their XIRR.
+Choose the dividend reinvestment plan (IDCW Reinvestment) and each reinvested dividend counts as both a positive cash flow (dividend received) and a negative cash flow (reinvested).
+Many investors simply skip these, which understates their XIRR.

 Using the wrong sign convention.
-If all your cash flows are the same sign, XIRR throws an error.
-Investments must be negative, and at least one positive value (the current value or a redemption) must exist.
+All cash flows carrying the same sign throws an error.
+Investments need to be negative, with at least one positive value (the current value or a redemption) present.

 Comparing XIRR to CAGR without understanding the difference.
-A fund's 5-year CAGR is measured from a single start date.
-Your XIRR is measured from the weighted average of your many investment dates.
-Both are valid but measure different things.
+A fund's 5-year CAGR gets measured from a single start date.
+Your XIRR gets measured from the weighted average of your many investment dates.
+Both are valid, but they measure different things.

 Formula & Methodology